-As of June 30, 2019, the Company had the 2012 Equity Incentive Plan (the "2012 Option Plan"), and 2019 Equity Incentive Plan (the "2019 Option Plan") in place.
-As of June 30, 2019, the number of shares available to be issued under the 2012 Option Plan and 2019 Option Plan were zero and 1,885,039 respectively.
+As of September 30, 2019, the Company had the 2012 Equity Incentive Plan (the "2012 Option Plan"), and 2019 Equity Incentive Plan (the "2019 Option Plan") in place.
+As of September 30, 2019, the number of shares available to be issued under the 2012 Option Plan and 2019 Option Plan were zero and 2,011,449 respectively.

-The Option Plan provides for the grant of incentive and nonstatutory stock options ("Options"), stock appreciation rights ("SAR"), restricted stock awards ("RSU") to employees, nonemployee directors, and consultants of the Company.
-Awards granted under the Option Plan generally become exercisable ratably over a two-year or four-year period following the date of grant and expire ten years from the date of grant.
+The Option Plans provides for the grant of incentive and non-statutory stock options ("Options"), stock appreciation rights ("SAR"), restricted stock awards ("RSA"), and restricted stock unit awards ("RSU") to employees, nonemployee directors, and consultants of the Company.
+Option awards granted under the Option Plan generally become exercisable ratably over a two-year or four-year period following the date of grant and expire ten years from the date of grant.
 At the discretion of the Company's Board of Directors, certain awards may be exercisable immediately at the date of grant but are subject to a repurchase right, under which the Company may buy back any unvested shares at their original exercise price in the event of an employee's termination prior to full vesting.
 All other awards are exercisable only to the extent vested.
-At June 30, 2019 and December 31, 2018, there were no shares that had been early exercised that were subject to the Company's repurchase right at that date.
-The exercise price or strike price for Options and SARs granted under the Option Plan must generally be at least equal to 100% of the fair value of the Company's common stock at the date of grant, as determined by the Board of Directors, and are not exercisable after five years from the date of grant, as determined by the Board of Directors, and are not exercisable after five years from the date of grant, as determined by the Board of Directors.
+At September 30, 2019 and December 31, 2018, there were no shares that had been early exercised that were subject to the Company's repurchase right at that date.
+The exercise price or strike price for Options and SARs granted under the Option Plan must generally be at least equal to 100% of the fair value of the Company's common stock at the date of grant, as determined by the Board of Directors.
+The exercise price of incentive stock options granted under the Option Plan to ten percent or greater stockholders must be at least equal to 110% of the fair value of the Company's common stock at the date of grant, as determined by the Board of Directors, and are not exercisable after five years from the date of grant.